-Unit tax is imposed on per unit of the output which is sold.
-The impact of unit tax is that the cost of production is increased and as a result there is an increase in marginal cost.
-Supply falls due to the rising cost which makes the supply curve tilt towards the left.
+Unit tax is imposed per unit of the output which is sold.
+The impact of the unit tax is that the cost of production is increased, and as a result, there is an increase in marginal cost.
+Supply falls due to the rising cost, which makes the supply curve tilt towards the left.

 16. How does an increase in the price of an input affect the supply curve of a firm?

-Rise in price of input results in increased cost of production that has a positive impact on rising marginal cost.
-The impact on MC Curve is that it will shift upward towards left and correspondingly supply curve shifts upwards to the left.
-There is a negative impact on the supply of the firm as and when input price rises.
+The rise in the price of input results in an increased cost of production that has a positive impact on rising marginal cost.
+The impact on MC Curve is that it will shift upward towards the left, and correspondingly supply curve shifts upward to the left.
+There is a negative impact on the supply of the firm as and when the input price rises.

 17. How does an increase in the number of firms in a market affect the market supply curve?

-Increase in number of firms has a direct effect on increasing output of goods.
-This results in shifting of market supply curve to right.
+An increase in the number of firms has a direct effect on increasing the output of goods.
+This results in the shifting of the market supply curve to the right.

 18. What does the price elasticity of supply mean?
 How do we measure it?

-It is defined as the measure in economics that deals with responsiveness of quantity supplied to a change in price of a good.
+It is defined as the measure in economics that deals with the responsiveness of quantity supplied to a change in the price of a good.

 19. Calculate the total revenue, marginal revenue and average revenue schedules in the following table.
-Market price of each unit of the good is Rs 10.
+The market price of each unit of the good is Rs.
+10.